 This is also a great first assignment to get students associated with the basic features of Noteflight!!

-When they have completed the steps listed, their score should look like this.
+When they have completed the steps listed on the linked PDF, their score should look like this.
 Again – this first part will probably take time for those new to Noteflight.
 It may take several class days JUST to get to this point – that’s fine!

 Now that we have completed part 1, we are ready to move on to part 2.
 Part 2 will involve adding a bass line to accompany our melody.
 Referring to our “Mystery Song Part 1” sheet, remember those letters above the music that we ignored the first time?
 This is where they come in to play!
 I added them into my score – you do not need to, as the students can glance back at their original sheet to see.

 From this point forward I recommend working in “Strip View” mode – it’s easier to manage, in my opinion.
 Click on “Page View” in the top right and then select “Strip View”.

 The first thing we need to do is add a bass instrument.
 Click on “Instruments”.
 This will open a side menu, then click “Add Instrument” within it.
 Click on “Plucked Strings,” and then select “Electric Bass.”

 From here, I explain it to the students as, “We are going to add the written in pitches in a rhythmic pattern.”
 For example, the first note we need in the accompaniment is D. So the first pitch we add to the bass line will be a D. Any rhythmic pattern is fine, but use mine if you choose.
 I chose 2 eighth notes and a quarter note.
 You don’t need to add anything to the pick-up measure (but feel free).

 We have the first measure done.
 Now what?
 There isn’t a letter above the next measure!
 We are going to continue using the previous letter until we see a new one.
 So the next measure will be the exact same!